 Santa Barbara County Courthouse in downtown Santa Barbara is an architectural gem, with Andalusian/Spanish Colonial Revival architecture.
 Walk all the way to the Clock Tower for a terrific view of Santa Barbara.
 Santa Barbara Museum of Art is currently open while it expands into a new wing, which will open in 2020 with a van Gogh exhibition.
 Stop at Sullivan Goss which is one of the region’s best galleries, with a rotating showcase of California artists, new and old.
 We loved the many galleries, sculptures, fountains and tiled corners inside La Arcada Plaza (pictured below)

 La Arcada Plaza is quaint and charming!
 La Arcada Plaza has art galleries as well as a number of retail boutiques and restaurants.
 Tile-lined walkways, fountains, sidewalk cafes and beautiful sculptures decorate the lush landscapes.
-There is a playful bronze dolphin sculptures by Santa Barbara artist Bud Bottoms, an interactive Mozart Trio by Bonifatius Stirnberg and Mission Bell that dates back to 1761!
+There is a playful bronze dolphin sculpture by Santa Barbara artist Bud Bottoms, an interactive Mozart Trio by Bonifatius Stirnberg and Mission Bell that dates back to 1761!

 Other things to do in Santa Barbara